 Whenever something like this happens, it gets me thinking about how quickly most of the things I’ve worked on have become obsolete.
 Everything from one-off tools I worked on as an intern in college, to more successful pursuits like apps or businesses that I've sold.
 It's all gone down the drain eventually.

-Rationally, I know how silly it is to feel so emotional about something so common.
-There are tons of bigger projects that didn't go anywhere for even dumber reasons.
+Rationally, I see how silly it is to feel so emotional about something so routine in our industry.
+And it's easy to see how many much-smarter people worked on far bigger projects than my team's that went nowhere for even dumber and more tragic reasons.

 There's a wonderful hallway towards the end of the Computer History Museum in Mountain View filled with old buttons once given out at trade shows.

 Almost all the products the buttons advertise are delightfully obsolete.
-I remember a lot of them from my childhood.
+I remember a lot of them from the computer magazines I read as a kid.
 HyperCard. eWorld.
 Newton.
 Aldus PageMaker.
 OpenDoc.
 Atari.
 IBM PCjr.
 Netscape Navigator.
 BeOS.
 Not to mention every manner of compiler and database tool.
 If you're curious, you can find them in the museum's catalog.

 Some of these technologies had a great run, others were stillborn.
-Some of them ended they were bad and actually deserved to die, or because they became evolutionary dead ends.
-But some of them only met their bitter end due to time and chance — big macroeconomic events, running out of funding, bad marketing, unscrupulous competitors, who knows.
-Some of these failed products found spiritual successors in later products, while others really did drop off the face of the earth.
+Some of them were ended because they deserved it, or because they became evolutionary dead ends.
+But some only met their bitter end due to time and chance --- larger macroeconomic events, running out of funding, bad marketing, unscrupulous competitors, who knows.
+Some of these failed products found spiritual successors in later efforts, while others truly did drop off the face of the earth.

 But reminding myself of the storied history of my industry (or that old passage from Ecclesiastes) doesn't ever make me feel better or any more in control.
 It's still hard to reconcile the passion and obsession that creating new things requires with their inevitable destruction or obsolescence.
 If you take this line of thought too long, it's easy to slide into nihilism.
 When I catch myself there, it makes me feel like Woody Allen's character in Annie Hall contemplating the expansion of the universe.